-We can’t guarantee a sighting of your favourite, but we’ve provided some tips below on where they’re most likely to be found.
+We can’t guarantee a sighting of your favourite, but find some tips below on where they’re most likely to be found.
 Alternatively, stop by the Huia Lodge Discovery Hub and we’ll point you in the right direction.

 See the map below to find common places for some of our birds.